motoki317/lisp-interpreter/README.md

 # lisp-interpreter

-An original, simple interpreter of Lisp-like programming language, written in Go.
+An original, simple interpreter of Scheme-like programming language, written in Go.